phoeniX-Digital-Design/phoeniX/Modules/README.md

 <div align="justify">

 Platform’s execution engine which is designed for an RV32IEM core, has three main modules: `Arithmetic Logic Unit`, `Multiplier Unit` and `Divider Unit`.
 These three modules are designed in a novel way which gives designers the ability to **change or add executer circuits** in the function units, without any need to change the control logic in the modules.
 Obviously there are some guidelines for this kind of transformations and changes like this for the platform, but in the end it is very simple to do and needs lowest requirements and changes.
-For each execution unit, there is one special purpose register defined named as `ALU_CSR`, `MUL_CSR` and `DIV_CSR`.
+For each execution unit, there is one special purpose register defined named as `alucsr`, `mulcsr` and `divcsr`.
 These Control Status Registers (CSRs) are designed in a way to provide phoeniX’s special features for approximate computing.
 You can see the structure of the mentioned registers in the following table:

 | CSR [31 : 16] | CSR [15 : 12]      | CSR [11 : 8] | CSR [7 : 3] | CSR [2 : 1]    | CSR [0]              |
 | ------------- | ------------------ | ------------ | ----------- | -------------- | -------------------- |